 1970 saw the release of a series of factory painted brass HO gauge 6-wheel/3-axle continental coaches built

 by Toby of Japan for Fulgurex.
 These were the PLM brown and black 6-wheel all 2nd #2314, PLM red and black all 1st #807, PLM Baggage Cars #25590 and #25598 in green, and

 PLM all 3rd green 6-wheel coach #211.
 A limited run of 150 cars were produced.

 An 'O' gauge model of a French 4-6-2 Paris-Lyon-Mediterrannee (PLM) steam locomotive 231G 230 was made by Rivarossi for

 Fulgurex in the 1970's.
 It came in the traditional chocolate brown Nord Chapelon livery.
 Another limited run of 100 units of this same locomotive in 'O' was produced in

 1985 by Samhongsa for Fulgurex.
 The later model featured several new detail components, including opening hatches, opening doors, full smokebox interior detail,

-In the 1980's TOBY of Japan was commissioned to create the 'O' scale 2-Rail DC Brass SBB Swiss Federal Rys.
-Be 4/6 #12336 Electric Locomotive
+In the 1980's Toby of Japan was commissioned to create the 'O' scale 2-Rail DC version of the brass SBB Swiss Federal Railways Be 4/6 #12336 electric

 for Fulgurex.
 The 7 lb. model featured a wealth of detail such as sprung buffers, brake shoes, sander lines, windshield wipers, window inserts,